kesem-io/kesem-sdk/README.md

   <dd>Not used.</dd>
 </dl>

-## GetBackupSeed()
+## GetBackupSeed() API Call
-Returns backup seed in hex format to be backuped.
+Returns backup seed in hex format to the user to be used to be backuped.
 ### Returns:
 <dl>
   <dt>error</dt>